geeksville/nrf51-extractor/README.md

 I'm mostly just making this for my own use but if useful for others then great.

-# How to use
+# How to read from a protected NRF51

 * (first read the article above)
+* start OPENOCD with /usr/local/share/openocd/bin/openocd -f /usr/local/share/openocd/bin/../scripts/interface/stlink.cfg -f /usr/local/share/openocd/bin/../scripts/target/nrf51.cfg -c "init; reset init;"
 * run "rungdb"
-* inside the GDB shell run "dumpuicr" to save all the uicr registers to a bin file.
+* inside the GDB shell run "uicrtofile" to save all the uicr registers to a bin file.
 If you are cloning a device you'll want to use these later.
 * run "dumpficr" to get a handy set of known memory values (when a device is protected most flash is not readable, but this is)

 using the values from dumpficr do the following sequence: